 “I’m hoping that what they did today will encourage the homeowners to come out and clean the front of their lawns,” said Judge Rinaldi.

-“As a counsel representative, from the bottom of my heart, I really appreciate what they’re doing, and I’m glad to join and help cleaning and beautify the neighborhood to keep Albany clean,” said Councilman Aneke.
+“As a council representative, from the bottom of my heart, I really appreciate what they’re doing, and I’m glad to join and help cleaning and beautify the neighborhood to keep Albany clean,” said Councilman Anane.

 University students have the goal to make the Sustainable Development Goals into a reality.
 Neighborhood cleanups not only deter crime, but they also preserve the environment and make it more enjoyable for society.
 ASEZ volunteers hope to unite students around the world with one heart while working towards zero crime.
 Moreover, they will continue to work towards a bright and happy future for all 7 billion people by sharing the love of Mother.
 For more information or to get involved, feel free to contact us.